This post was last updated on March 31st, 2021 at 01:17 pm.

 Churches that accept IRA donations may want to consult with their CPA or keep their attention on updates from the IRS about this IRS tax deduction.
-It is set to expire on Dec 31st, 2013, without an extension by Congress.
+IRA charitable distributions became law in 2015 by Congress.

 The following explanation from the IRS’ website should clarify.

-This provision, currently scheduled to expire at the end of 2013, offers older owners of individual retirement arrangements (IRAs) a different way to give to charity.
-An IRA owner, age 70½ or over, can directly transfer tax-free up to $100,000 per year to an eligible charity.
+This provision offers older owners of individual retirement arrangements (IRAs) a different way to give to charity.
+An IRA owner, age 72 or over, can directly transfer tax-free up to $100,000 per year to an eligible charity.
 This option, first available in 2006, can be used for distributions from IRAs, regardless of whether the owners itemize their deductions.
 Distributions from employer-sponsored retirement plans, including SIMPLE IRAs and simplified employee pension (SEP) plans, are not eligible.

 To qualify, the funds must be transferred directly by the IRA trustee to the eligible charity.
 Distributed amounts may be excluded from the IRA owner’s income — resulting in lower taxable income for the IRA owner.
 However, if the IRA owner excludes the distribution from income, no deduction, such as a charitable contribution deduction on Schedule A, may be taken for the distributed amount.

 Not all charities are eligible.
 For example, donor-advised funds and supporting organizations are not eligible recipients.